QuickBox/pro_v3_translations/README.md

 - **UI/lang/plugins/**: Contains language files for various plugins used in the UI.
   - **bootstrapt-select**: Language files for the Bootstrap Select plugin.
   - **datatables**: Language files for the DataTables plugin.
-  - **wsd**: Language files for the WSD plugin.
+  - **wsd**: Language files for the What's Streaming Dashboard.
 - **README.md**: The file you're currently reading, providing information on how to contribute.

+---

-Thank you for contributing to the global accessibility of QuickBox Pro!
+Thank you for contributing to the global accessibility of QuickBox Pro! 💖